wazuh/wazuh-documentation/source/user-manual/manager/output-options/manual-email-report/index.rst

 Force forwarding an alert by email
 ----------------------------------

 It's also possible to force the mail alert on the rule declaration.
-In order to do this, you need to use :ref:`option<rules_options>`
+In order to do so, you need to use :ref:`option<rules_options>`

 The possible values for this option are: